JNRowe/versionah/README.rst

 ------------

 ``versionah`` should run on Python_ v2.6 or newer [#]_, including Python v3.
-The only external library ``versionah`` currently depends on is jinja_.
+The only external libraries ``versionah`` currently depends on are click_ and jinja_.
 If ``versionah`` doesn't work with the version of Python you have installed, file an issue_ and I'll endeavour to fix it.

-If you would like coloured terminal output, then you will need blessings_.

 .. [#] If you still run older Python versions only small changes should be
        required, for example the unrolling of conditional expressions and